gvnwlt/SLAM_Lab/README.md

 # ros_simulator

 ## A ROS Simulator Setup (Gazebo 9)
 This is a simple ROS simulator setup complete with the launch files and sensor plugins you need so all you have to do is download run it (or at least with minimal configuration).
+You can run any bot with this, but I for the most part use 'Jankybot' to run with in the simulator.
+Eventually I will be adding a bunch of different SLAM packages to run with and test out.